 This is very common too.
 Sometimes the issue is a simple cavity in the teeth, which can cause pain to radiate from the tooth throughout the face.
 Other times, the issue is with the misalignment or loss of teeth, which certainly can contribute to facial pain.

 Some people have a genetic predisposition to pain sensitivity and increased stress responses, which can make patients more susceptible to symptoms and facial pain.
 Other people might have masticatory muscle disorders such as myofascial pain, while others still might have osteoarthritis or rheumatoid arthritis in the TMJ.
 Additionally, certain sleep disorders could be responsible for facial pain and other issues.

-Here at Koala® Center for Sleep and TMJ Disorders, we can help with sleep disorders, TMJ issues, and most causes of facial pain.
+Here at Koala® Center For Sleep & TMJ Disorders, we can help with sleep disorders, TMJ issues, and most causes of facial pain.
 In fact, for many patients, the simple solution is a therapeutic one.
-Our clinic provides a noninvasive, drug-free, therapeutic solution for patients that’s also customized for each patient and very comfortable to use.
+Our clinic provides a non-invasive, drug-free, therapeutic solution for patients that are also customized for each patient and very comfortable to use.
 With a simple, proven oral insert, patients can get relief from common TMJ issues and facial pain.
 Often, patients experience immediate relief upon initial use, and after 3 months they experience a 90% reduction in symptoms!

 If you’re experiencing any issues with your TMJ or with facial pain, then we hope you’ll reach out to us for assistance and to learn more about the oral therapy we offer.
 We have multiple clinics in the United States, so please see our Appointments page for our locations and contact information, and to book a consultation with us.

-We look forward to helping you with your pain here at Koala® Center for Sleep and TMJ Disorders!
+We look forward to helping you with your pain here at Koala® Center For Sleep & TMJ Disorders!